AaronEC/CBR-House-Price-Recommender/README.md

 E.g. If the closest matched house is worth 100,000 and has a relative value of 0.99 to the customers house, the customers house is worth 101,000.

-The system also adjusts for inflation as per client’s request (3% every 3 months since sale).
+The system also adjusts for inflation as per client’s request (3% for every 3 months since sale).

 # Original brief:
+When an estate agency agrees to represent a client who is selling their house, the first thing to do is apply a residential property valuation to determine what price to put on the house.
+To determine this value, the most common method used by agents is to look at recently sold properties that are comparable with the client’s property.

+Franklin’s estate agency has employed you as a consultant to automate this valuation process.

+The following description is a transcription of a sound recording of Franklin’s senior estate agent describing the valuation process:

 “When a new client approaches us to sell their house, the first thing we do is go through a valuation process.
 This means finding the right selling price for the house.
 We do this by comparing the client’s house with similar properties that we’ve sold recently.
 The more a recently